Sky broadband review

 We've had an in-depth look at the company’s offerings and answered a few questions that many consumers ask when it comes to considering a new broadband provider.

 Like with many other broadband providers, Sky runs its service on the Openreach telephone network.
 This means the broadband speeds are similar to most other internet service providers.
-To keep things uncomplicated, however, they only offer the choice of two speeds – 11Mbps or 59Mbps fibre broadband.
+To keep things uncomplicated, however, they only offer the choice of three speeds – 11Mbps ADSL broadband, and 59Mbps or 145Mbps fibre broadband.

 As we mentioned, Sky’s prices are pretty competitive and you’ll get good value for your money.
 A premium router is provided at no additional cost (no matter which package you choose) and set-up fees are a once-off £9.95.